MiyacoGBF/mlgb/content/2020-07-05_SpecialK_Bayonetta/index.md

 ## Uninstall

-Remove or rename `d3d9.dll` or `d3d11.dll` file in the game directory.
+Remove or rename `d3d9.dll` or `dxgi.dll` file in the game directory.